gbbns/gatsby.gbbns.co/src/writing/full-stack-the-myth.md

 	* Sass, CSS & pattern libraries
 	* Build tools
 	* Linting
-* It's no longer about converting a design to a template, we've got more intelligent in our approach, the bredth of FE has grown massively
+* It's no longer about converting a design to a template, we've got more intelligent in our approach, the bredth of FE has grown massively and as such...
 * So, let me ask you, are you _really_ fullstack?